whamcloud/Online-Help/docs/Introduction_1_0.md

 Integrated Manager for Lustre software includes support for hierarchical storage management.
 HSM provides a way to free up file system storage capacity by archiving the less-frequently accessed files into secondary, archival storage.
 You can configure the HSM framework directly from the Integrated Manager for Lustre software GUI.

-## Distributed Name Space

-Distributed Namespace (DNE) allows the Lustre metadata to be distributed across multiple servers.
-DNE1 has been incorporated into Integrated Manager for Lustre software, and this featured is supported in the Integrated Manager for Lustre software GUI.

 ## Robinhood Policy Engine

 The Robinhood policy engine has been incorporated into Lustre and is included with Integrated Manager for Lustre software.
 Integrated Manager for Lustre software performs the provisioning of the Robinhood agent server, which is performed via the manager GUI.
 Robinhood can be used with the HSM capabilities described above to automate HSM archiving and report generation.

 ## Apache Hadoop\* adapter software

-Integrated Manager for Lustre software is supported by the Apache Hadoop* adapter software, however the adapter software is a separate download.
+Integrated Manager for Lustre software is supported by the Apache Hadoop\* adapter software, however the adapter software is a separate download.
 This Hadoop adapter for Lustre is compatible with the Apache Hadoop software, versions 2.3 and 2.5 as of this writing.
 Hadoop software allows users who run MapReduce jobs to bypass storing data in HDFS, and store the MapReduce output directly to Lustre instead.
 This allows the analytical processes direct access to scientific output instead of transferring data from the compute cluster storage system to another file system.
 Optimizations have also been made to the shuffle step in MapReduce to take advantage of Lustre’s high-speed network access to data.
 Many workloads will see an overall reduction in end-to-end processing time by using the Hadoop adapter with the Integrated Manager for Lustre software file system.
 For more information, see [Hadoop Adaptor for Lustre](https://github.com/whamcloud/lustre-connector-for-hadoop/blob/master/Installation%20of%20HAL%20on%20Apache%20Hadoop.md).

 ## Automated Provisioning of Custom Lustre Service Nodes